Salami

-Small-sized salami are also referred to as salametti.
+Small-sized salami are also referred to as salametti or salamini.

 Etymology

-The word 'salami' in English comes from the plural form of the Italian salame ([saˈlaːme]).
+The word salami in English comes from the plural form of the Italian salame ([saˈlaːme]).
 It is a singular or plural word in English for cured meats of a European (particularly Italian) style.
-In Romanian, Bulgarian, and Turkish, the word is salam; in Hungarian, it is szalámi; in Czech it is salám; in Slovak, it is saláma while Polish, French, German, Greek and Dutch have the same word as English.
-The name may be derived from the Latin word salumen.
+In Romanian, Bulgarian, and Turkish, the word is salam; in Macedonian and Serbo-Croatian it is salama; in Hungarian it is szalámi; in Czech it is salám; in Slovak it is saláma; in Russian, Ukrainian, and Belarusian it is salyami; and Polish, French, German, Greek, and Dutch have the same word as English.